 Shakespeare Barnacle Bill Lure The Shakespeare Barnacle Bill Lure is a really cool lure.
 This lure is a series model 6529, and was first introduced in 1931.
 The antique lure is made for salt water [...]

 Shakespeare Worden Bucktail Revolution This item the Shakespeare Worden Bucktail Revolution lure is part of one of the sets of metal lures that are iconic foundation Shakespeare lures.
 The Revolution lures in line symbolizes early [...]

-Shakespeare Pop I Lure The Shakespeare Pop I lure was a series model number 6574.
-This painted eye, wooden lure, was Shakespeare's answer to a segment of fisherman wanting to emulate one of natures greatest [...]
+Shakespeare Pop I Lure The Shakespeare Pop I lure was a series model number 6574, and created by the Shakespeare Bait Company of Kalamazoo, Michigan.
+This painted eye, wooden lure, was Shakespeare's answer to a [...]

 New Winner Wood Minnow The New Winner Wood Minnow was a product offered by Sears Roebuck and Company.
 This beautiful example is housed in a standard wood box with a railed or channeled slide type. [...]

 Shakespeare Jacksmith Lure The Shakespeare Jacksmith lure was Series 6561.
-The wooden, pressed eye lure was first introduced in the 1930's.
-This antique fishing lure measures 4 1/8" in length.
-It features 3 standard size [...]
+The wooden, pressed eye lure was first introduced in the 1930's by the Shakespeare Bait Company of Kalamazoo, Michigan.
+This antique fishing lure measures 4 [...]

 Shakespeare 7-11 Plopper Lure This Shakespeare 7-11 Plopper antique fishing lure has always been one of my favorite Shakespeare antique lures of its period.
 The antique lure itself was first introduced into the Shakespeare antique [...]